 - Foster global citizenship.

 The Initiative aims to raise the political profile of education, strengthen the global movement to achieve quality education, and generate additional and sufficient funding through sustained advocacy efforts.

 GPE and the Global Education First Initiative

-The Office of the UN Special Envoy for Global Education, the World Bank and the Global Partnership collaborate to organize "Learning for All" Ministerial meetings.
-These events are aimed at accelerating progress in achieving universal primary education in developing countries, particularly in those countries with the largest numbers of out-of-school children.
-The meetings bring together ministers of education and finance of developing countries, and representatives of development partners, non-governmental organizations and civil society organizations.
+The Office of the UN Special Envoy for Global Education, the World Bank and the Global Partnership have collaborated to organize "Learning for All" Ministerial meetings.
+These events were aimed at accelerating progress in achieving universal primary education in developing countries, particularly in countries with the largest numbers of out-of-school children.
+The meetings brought together ministers of education and finance of developing countries, and representatives of development partners, non-governmental organizations and civil society organizations.

 - Learning for All Ministerial Meetings.
 New York.
 September 2013

 - Learning for All Ministerial Meetings.
 Washington DC.
 April 2013